ff0000-ad-tech/font-fixer/README.md

 This package utilizes a publically available C program that removes DRM from `.ttf` fonts.
 It is utilized for brand-owned fonts that need to serve in-banner.

-In all cases, the font must be reduced from its full set of glyphs to only the characters that are required for that ad unit to run.

-Furthermore, RED Ad Tech repackages the remaining glyphs in our binary asset packer, making the compromised font essentially unusable for any other purposes.

 ## CLI Usage

 NOTE: Once this project is installed locally, you only need to do Step 4 to fix your fonts: